Grossmünster

-The Grossmünster ([ɡʁoːsˈmʏnstɐ]; "great minster") is a Romanesque-style Protestant church in Zürich, Switzerland.
+The Grossmünster ([ɡʁoːsˈmʏnstɐ]; "great minster") is a Romanesque-style Protestant church in Zurich, Switzerland.
 It is one of the four major churches in the city (the others being the Fraumünster, Predigerkirche, and St. Peterskirche).
-Its congregation forms part of the Evangelical Reformed Church of the Canton of Zürich.
-The core of the present building near the banks of the Limmat was constructed on the site of a Carolingian church, which was, according to legend, originally commissioned by Charlemagne.
+Its congregation forms part of the Evangelical Reformed Church of the Canton of Zurich.
+The core of the present building, near the banks of the Limmat, was constructed on the site of a Carolingian church, which was, according to legend, originally commissioned by Charlemagne.
 Construction of the present structure commenced around 1100 and it was inaugurated around 1220.

-The Grossmünster was a monastery church, vying for precedence with the Fraumünster across the Limmat throughout the Middle Ages.
-According to legend, the Grossmünster was founded by Charlemagne, whose horse fell to its knees over the tombs of Felix, Regula and Exuperantius, Zürich's patron saints.
+The Grossmünster was a monastery church, vying for precedence with the Fraumünster, across the Limmat, throughout the Middle Ages.
+According to legend, the Grossmünster was founded by Charlemagne, whose horse fell to its knees over the tombs of Felix, Regula, and Exuperantius, Zurich’s patron saints.
 The legend helps support a claim of seniority over the Fraumünster, which was founded by Louis the German, Charlemagne's grandson.
-Recent archaeological evidence confirms the presence of a Roman burial ground at the site.
+Archaeological evidence confirms the presence of a Roman burial ground at the site.